Tenleytown-Brookland Line: History

 Existing local stops will still be provided by routes H2 and H4.

 During the COVID-19 pandemic, all route H3 was suspended and route H2 and H4 was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
-However, on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
+However on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, route H2 weekend service was suspended and route H4 service was reduced to operate every 30 minutes.
 Additional service was added and Route H2 weekend service was restored on August 23, 2020, however route H3 remained suspended.

 In September 2020, WMATA proposed to eliminate all route H3 service due to low federal funds.
-Later in February 2021, due to low federal funds, WMATA proposed to reroute the H2 and H4 to Friendship Heights station via Connecticut Avenue NW north of Calvert Street NW to replace the L1 and L2 beginning in January 2022.
-Service to Tenleytown–AU station, on Porter Street between Connecticut and Wisconsin Avenues, Wisconsin Avenue, and on Van Ness Street between Connecticut and Wisconsin Avenues and on Veazey Street would be eliminated.
+Later in February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to increase span to add late-night service to 2:00 AM on Route H4 between July and December 2021 in the first half of the fiscal year.
+However in the second half of the fiscal year beginning in January 2022, WMATA proposed to reroute the H2 and H4 to Friendship Heights station via Connecticut Avenue NW north of Calvert Street NW to replace the L1 and L2 beginning in January 2022.
+WMATA also proposed to operate the H2 via Columbia Road and Calvert Streets NW to Connecticut Avenue and eliminate service on Adams Mill Road & Harvard Street NW.
+Service after midnight, and service to Tenleytown–AU station, on Porter Street between Connecticut and Wisconsin Avenues, Wisconsin Avenue, and on Van Ness Street between Connecticut and Wisconsin Avenues and on Veazey Street would be eliminated.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM on Route H4.

+On June 10, 2021, WMATA proposed to increase the H2 and H4 to operate every 12 minutes daily between 7:00 AM to 9:00 PM daily as part of WMATA's Pandemic Recovery Plan.

 On September 5, 2021, service was increased to operate every 12 minutes between both routes between 7:00 AM to 9:00 PM.
 However, route H3 service was never restored.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+On December 17, 2023, new 24 hour service was added to Route H4.